 Joe won the Barron Collier II Three-Dimensional Award at the 2017 Buffalo Bill Art Show & Sale, Buffalo Bill Center of the West, Cody, Wyoming.
 He has been honored multiple times with Gold and Silver Medals for Sculpture at the Cowboy Artists of America’s Annual Sale & Exhibition at the Phoenix Art Museum, including a Gold Medal in 2017 and Silver Medals in 2016 and 2013.
 He won the Kenneth T. and Eileen L. Norris Foundation Award for Sculpture at the 2017, 2009, 2006, 2000, and 1999 Masters of the American West.
 In 2006 he won the Prix de West Purchase Award at the National Cowboy Hall of Fame in Oklahoma City, and in 2000 he received the New Mexico Governor’s Award for Excellence in the Arts.
 In 1999 Joe was a featured artist at the Gilcrease Museum’s Rendezvous in Tulsa, Oklahoma, and in 1996 he won the William F. Weiss Purchase Award at the Buffalo Bill Art Show & Sale.
 He is a member of Cowboy Artists of America.

-Oreland C. Joe Sr. is represented by Claggett/Rey Gallery, Vail, Colorado; InSight Gallery, Fredericksburg, Texas; Legacy Gallery, Scottsdale, Arizona, Jackson, Wyoming, and Bozeman, Montana; and Settlers West Galleries Inc., Tucson, Arizona.
+Oreland C. Joe Sr. is represented by Claggett/Rey Gallery, Edwards, Colorado; InSight Gallery, Fredericksburg, Texas; Legacy Gallery, Scottsdale, Arizona; and Settlers West Galleries Inc., Tucson, Arizona.